zchee/neovim-wiki/Refactor-Vim-into-a-library.md

 }
 ```

-What needs to be done is remove all those read loops and replace by a function(eg: `process_byte(char c)`) that will buffer input, delegate to mode-specific input-handling functions or transition editor state when necessary.
+What needs to be done is remove all those read loops and replace by a function(e.g. `process_byte(char c)`) that will buffer input, delegate to mode-specific input-handling functions or transition editor state when necessary.
 Something like this:

 ```c
 void process_byte(char c) {